johannesulf/cosmology-school-2023/index.md

     caption: "Image Credit: NASA, ESA, CSA, and STScI"
 ---

+Please join us for the 2nd Michigan Cosmology Summer School.
+The School will cover areas of cosmology, focusing specifically on the interface of data and theory.
+The format will be hybrid, with most participants expected to attend in person but open to online participation as well.
+Outdoor activities will be organized; more information and registration details are coming soon.

 |Lecturer (some are TBC)|Institution                                |Topic
 |-----------------------|-------------------------------------------|------------------------------------
 |Gary Bernstein         |University of Pennsylvania                 |Gravitational Lensing